apify/apify-docs/sources/platform/console/index.md

 We are using Google reCaptcha to prevent spam accounts.
 Usually, you will not see it, but if Google evaluates your browser as suspicious, they will ask you to solve a reCaptcha before we create your account and send you the verification email.
 :::

-If you did not receive the email, you can go to the [sign in page](https://console.apify.com/sign-in).
-There you will either proceed to our verification page right away, or you can sign in and you will be redirect after.
-On the verification page you can click on the **Resend verification email** button to send the email again.
+If you did not receive the email, you can visit the [sign-in page](https://console.apify.com/sign-in).
+There, you will either proceed to our verification page right away, or you can sign in and will be redirected afterward.
+On the verification page, you can click on the **Resend verification email** button to send the email again.

 ![Apify console email verification page](./images/console-email-verification-page.png)